-The catamaran Sightseeing Tours run hourly and last 45 minutes.
-(From January 2022 the first trip starts at 2pm on weekdays and from 10am on Saturdays, Sundays and Public Holidays.
+The catamaran Sightseeing Day Cruises run hourly and last 45 minutes.
+(From January 2023 the first trip starts at 12pm on weekdays and from 10am on Saturdays, Sundays and Public Holidays.
 The last sightseeing cruise departs at 6pm).
 The route takes passengers past Putra Mosque, Istana Darul Ehsan, the Millennium Monument, imposing ministry buildings, Putra Bridge and other spectacular Putrajaya bridges.

 The cost is:

-Discounted fares are available for seniors and families and Supersaver fares are charged for off-peak hours.
+Discounted fares are available for seniors and families.

 The Perahu sightseeing tours last 20 - 25 minutes and usually take passengers from Putra Mosque, past Istana Darul Ehsan and round towards Taman Botani before turning around.

 Perahu dondang sayang (love boat) dining packages for romantic couples cost RM 250 on weekdays and RM 350 at weekends inclusive of one hour ride with food and sparkling juice.
 Subject to 7 days prior booking.